Asmitta-01/toast-bundle/README.md

 # ToastBundle

-A Symfony bundle for displaying Bootstrap toast messages from flash messages.
+A Symfony bundle for displaying [Bootstrap toasts](https://getbootstrap.com/docs/5.3/components/toasts/) from flash messages.

 ## Installation

 Make sure Composer is installed globally, as explained in the [installation chapter](https://getcomposer.org/doc/00-intro.md) of the Composer documentation.

-### Applications that use Symfony Flex

 Open a command console, enter your project directory and execute: